Undergraduate Course Registration

 Most students register for courses through online registration.
-The link to online registration is located under the Academic Services section in Portal.
-Students should refer to the registration instructions for more information.
+The link to online registration is located under the Academic Resources section of the Babson Hub.
+Students should refer to the registration directions for more information.
 Students will not be able to register for any courses when registration is closed.
 Please see the appropriate registration timeline for more information.

 Spring 2014 Undergraduate Registration Timeline